skippyr/graffiti/README.md

 * `graffiti.Eprint`: prints to `stderr`.
 * `graffiti.Eprintln`: prints to `stderr` and appends a new line character in the end.

-Those functions are wrapper of the `fmt.Sprintf` function, which means that you can them to format data just like you normally do with the `fmt.Printf`, also returning the same data types.
+Those functions are wrappers of the `fmt.Sprintf` function, which means that you can them to format data just like you would normally do with the `fmt.Printf` function.
+It also returns the same data types.
 The difference is that they can interpret new format specifiers to apply styles.

-They will also automatically replace those format specifiers with styles sequences, or will remove them automatically of the string if it detects that the stream is not a terminal.
+They will automatically replace those format specifiers with styles sequences, or will remove them automatically of the output if they detect that the stream is not a terminal.

-To avoid conflicts with the sequences, those functions will remove ANSI sequences that apply styles or move the cursor that you might be placed in the string.
+To avoid conflicts with some ANSI sequences, those functions will remove ANSI sequences that apply styles, clear the screen or move the cursor from the string you use as parameter.

 ### Format Specifiers

+These are the new format specifiers, that you can use to apply styles.
+The text placed after one of them will have their style modified:

 * `@F{<color>}`: changes the foreground color.
 * `@K{<color>}`: changes the background color.
 * `@B`: uses bold.
-Only visible if font contains bold characters.
+Only visible if using a font that contains bold characters.
+Some terminal emulators might render it using brighter colors.
 * `@I`: uses italic.
-Only visible if font contains italic characters.
+Only visible if using a font that contains italic characters.
+Some terminal emulators might not render it.
 * `@U`: uses underline.
+* `@r`: removes all styles applied.
 * `@@`: uses an actual `@` character.
-* `@r`: removes all styles applied.

-The `<color>` placeholder must be replaced by the value of a color of the 8 bits palette (values from `0` to `255` - full palette can be found online) or the name of a color of the 3 bits palette:
+The `<color>` placeholder must be replaced by the value of a color of the 8 bits palette (values from `0` to `255` - images of the full palette can be found online and used as reference) or the name of a color of the 3 bits palette:

 * `black`: same as value `0`.
 * `red`: same as value `1`.